khudgins/documentation/automation/deployment_configuration/launch_configuration.rst

 #. **Snapshot Frequency**

-   This parameter sets the frequency with which enStratus automatically performs snapshots of the attached volume.
-It is important to note that although there may be multiple servers running as part of a tier, each with its own volume attached, enStratus will only snapshot one of the volumes.
+   This parameter sets the frequency with which Enstratius automatically performs snapshots of the attached volume.
+It is important to note that although there may be multiple servers running as part of a tier, each with its own volume attached, Enstratius will only snapshot one of the volumes.

    This highlights an important architectural consideration.
 Each server running in a tier